Digital scanning service

 The rules of digital scanning and how academic staff can request a scan

-The Copyright Licensing Agency (CLA) Higher Education (HE) Licence allows the creation of scanned copies of published material in specific circumstances for teaching and in accordance with copyright legislation.
+The Copyright Licensing Agency (CLA) HE Licence allows the creation of scanned copies of published material in specific circumstances for teaching and in accordance with copyright legislation.

-Scanning for course modules must be in accordance with the CLA Licence, under which the limits are:
+Scanning for course modules must be in accordance with our CLA Licence, under which the limits are:

 - one article from a periodical, or

 - one chapter of or 10% of a book – whichever is the greater.